campuscode/rails-guides-pt-BR/pt-BR/contributing_to_ruby_on_rails.md

 Ao trabalhar com a documentação, leve em consideração as [Diretrizes de Documentação da API](api_documentation_guidelines.html) e as [Diretrizes dos guias Ruby on Rails](ruby_on_rails_guides_guidelines.html).

-NOTE: Para alterações na documentação, o título da solicitação pull deve incluir [ci skip].
-Isso irá ignorar a execução do conjunto de testes, ajudando-nos a reduzir nossos custos de servidor.
-Lembre-se de que você só deve pular o CI (integração contínua) quando sua alteração tocar exclusivamente na documentação.

 Translating Rails Guides
 ------------------------

 We are happy to have people volunteer to translate the Rails guides.
 Just follow these steps:

 * Fork https://github.com/rails/rails.
-* Add a source folder for your own language, for example: *guides/source/it-IT* for Italian.
+* Add a source folder for your language, for example: *guides/source/it-IT* for Italian.
-* Copy the contents of *guides/source* into your own language directory and translate them.
+* Copy the contents of *guides/source* into your language directory and translate them.
 * Do NOT translate the HTML files, as they are automatically generated.

-Note that translations are not submitted to the Rails repository.
-As detailed above, your work happens in a fork.
-This is so because in practice documentation maintenance via patches is only sustainable in English.
+Note that translations are not submitted to the Rails repository; your work lives in your fork, as described above.
+This is because, in practice, documentation maintenance via patches is only sustainable in English.

-To generate the guides in HTML format you will need to install the guides dependencies, `cd` into the *guides* directory, and then run (e.g. for it-IT):
+To generate the guides in HTML format, you will need to install the guides dependencies, `cd` into the *guides* directory, and then run (e.g., for it-IT):

 ```bash
 # only install gems necessary for the guides.
 To undo run: bundle config --delete without